 Robin Kane, MPA, is principal of RK Evaluation & Strategies, LLC.
-She has more than 25 years of experience in program planning, evaluation, policy advocacy, and strategic communications in the public service sector.
-She has been an independent planning and evaluation consultant since 2005.
+She has extensive experience in program planning, evaluation, policy advocacy, and strategic communications in the public service sector.
+She has been an independent planning, strategy, and evaluation consultant since 2005.

 Kane leads comprehensive process and outcome evaluation efforts with nonprofit, foundation, and public agency clients – developing theories of change, logic models, evaluation approaches, and reports tailored to audience needs.
 She also facilitates planning and strategy meetings, delivers in-person and online training, and conducts research for program learning and adaptation.
 She is experienced in using the Kirkpatrick Four-Level Model to evaluate training programs.